— The New York Times, "The Funeral Ceremonies of Meiji Tenno"

 Phantasy Star II: At The End Of The Lost Age.
 The subtitle is not just for show.
 At the end of the game, Mother Brain has been destroyed, destroying the technological civilization of the Algo system and sending Mota into a technological dark age.
 As for Palm, the throneworld of the system?
 It went away in the middle of the game.

 Arcade Gannon's companion quest takes this in a different direction.
 It shows the Enclave Remnants, a retirement-age squad of former Enclave soldiers.
 The Enclave were the Big Bad of Fallout 2 and Fallout 3, and were, quoth Arcade, "a Fascist paramilitary organization."
 They were also the descendants of the pre-war United States government and elites, and considered themselves the last vestige of real America.
-Orion Moreno tells the story of the evacuation of Navarro, the last Enclave base, a few years after the destruction of the main off-shore base that ends Fallout 2, saying, "Well, that's it.
-This is the end of America."
+Orion Moreno tells the story of the evacuation of Navarro, the last Enclave base, a few years after the destruction of the main off-shore base that ends Fallout 2, saying, "Kiss America goodbye, boys and girls."
 And it's true; the Enclave are the last organization that existed before the nuclear war, even if they did so in secret.

 Pretty much the standard ending of the World of Mana series is the destruction of the Mana Tree and the loss of the world's magic, until the new Tree (grown from the ruins of the old) is ready (in about a millennium or so).